MakaremHind/human-in-loop-warehouse/README.md

 - Uses trigger_order when asked to move a box from one module to another
 - Avoids redundant tool use by reasoning from memory if the info was already retrieved
 - Tracks the correlation ID and waits for a real MQTT response
+- Uses cancel_order to stop an active transport and ignores the final result
+- Automatically republish a success: false result when cancellation is requested

 ## How It Works